Superconducting magnet: Magnet quench

 A quench is an abnormal termination of magnet operation that occurs when part of the superconducting coil enters the normal (resistive) state.
 This can occur because the field inside the magnet is too large, the rate of change of field is too large (causing eddy currents and resultant heating in the copper support matrix), or a combination of the two.
 More rarely a defect in the magnet can cause a quench.
 When this happens, that particular spot is subject to rapid Joule heating from the enormous current, which raises the temperature of the surrounding regions.
 This pushes those regions into the normal state as well, which leads to more heating in a chain reaction.
 The entire magnet rapidly becomes normal (this can take several seconds, depending on the size of the superconducting coil).
 This is accompanied by a loud bang as the energy in the magnetic field is converted to heat, and rapid boil-off of the cryogenic fluid.
 The abrupt decrease of current can result in kilovolt inductive voltage spikes and arcing.
 Permanent damage to the magnet is rare, but components can be damaged by localized heating, high voltages, or large mechanical forces.
 In practice, magnets usually have safety devices to stop or limit the current when the beginning of a quench is detected.
 If a large magnet undergoes a quench, the inert vapor formed by the evaporating cryogenic fluid can present a significant asphyxiation hazard to operators by displacing breathable air.

 A large section of the superconducting magnets in CERN's Large Hadron Collider unexpectedly quenched during start-up operations in 2008, necessitating the replacement of a number of magnets.
-In order to mitigate against potentially destructive quenches, the superconducting magnets that form the LHC are equipped with fast-ramping heaters which are activated once a quench event is detected by the complex quench protection system.
+In order to mitigate against potentially destructive quenches, the superconducting magnets that form the LHC are equipped with fast-ramping heaters that are activated once a quench event is detected by the complex quench protection system.
 As the dipole bending magnets are connected in series, each power circuit includes 154 individual magnets, and should a quench event occur, the entire combined stored energy of these magnets must be dumped at once.
-This energy is transferred into dumps that are massive blocks of metal which heat up to several hundreds of degrees Celsius due to the resistive heating in a matter of seconds.
+This energy is transferred into massive blocks of metal which heat up to several hundred degrees Celsius due to the resistive heating, in a matter of seconds.
 Although undesirable, a magnet quench is a "fairly routine event" during the operation of a particle accelerator.

+Quench events are detected by specialized *quench detection systems* (QDS), which monitor the voltage across different sections of a superconducting coil.
+When part of the coil becomes resistive, a voltage imbalance develops between coil segments; if this exceeds a predefined threshold, the quench protection system is triggered.
+Once a quench is confirmed, the protection electronics activate heaters or energy-dissipation circuits to safely spread and extract the stored magnetic energy, minimizing the risk of damage.